dentarg/auth0-blog/_posts/2018-01-15-building-real-time-web-applications-using-wolkenkit.markdown

 }
 ```

 What may catch your eye is the domain name `local.wolkenkit.io`.
 The public DNS of this domain is configured to point to `127.0.0.1`, so essentially it is the same as `localhost`.
-The reason for using this domain is that wolkenkit contains a perfectly valid SSL certificate for it, so HTTPS works out of the box (and this is not possible with `localhost`, since you can't get an official SSL certificate for it).
+The reason for using this domain is that wolkenkit contains a perfectly valid SSL certificate for it, so HTTPS works out of the box (and this is not possible with `localhost` since you can't get an official SSL certificate for it).

 As soon as all prerequisites are met, you can [start the application](https://docs.wolkenkit.io/1.2.0/reference/using-the-cli/controlling-the-lifecycle/).
 It is assumed that ports `3000` to `3004` are available on your machine.
 If this is not the case, you have to set the port in `package.json` to another base, such as `4000`.